 “We know women control most of the household spending, and that increases with age,” says Angie O’Leary, head of Wealth Planning at RBC Wealth Management–U.S. “There’s a lot of power in making decisions about how you spend that money.
 That’s a way for women to vote for causes or organizations or products they believe in.”

-Nearly half of women are the primary breadwinners in their household, an almost four-fold increase since 1960, and the number of wealthy women is growing twice as fast as the number of wealthy men as Baby Boomers age and women enjoy longer life expectancy.1 Still, plenty of companies continue to aim their marketing messages mainly at men, “even though women are doing most of the buying,” O’Leary says.
+Nearly half of women are the primary breadwinners in their household, an almost four-fold increase since 1960, and the number of wealthy women is growing twice as fast as the number of wealthy men as baby boomers age and women enjoy longer life expectancy.1 Still, plenty of companies continue to aim their marketing messages mainly at men, “even though women are doing most of the buying,” O’Leary says.
 And it’s not just older women yielding purchasing power.

-“Younger generations of women are putting off marriage, which means they are making larger purchases including homes, cars, and other big-ticket items largely on their own without a partner in the decision-making process,” O’Leary says.
-“You look at my generation—the Baby Boomers—we got married right out of college and we had $500 to our name.
+“Younger generations of women are putting off marriage, which means they are making larger purchases including homes, cars, and other big ticket items largely on their own without a partner in the decision-making process,” O’Leary says.
+“You look at my generation—the baby boomers—we got married right out of college and we had $500 to our name.
 It’s a very different story today.”

 The individual buying choices women make have a significant impact on the economy and there’s often more on their minds than quality and style when evaluating what products to buy.
-Just under half of Baby Boomers and one-third of Millennials align their spending with causes they care about, according to a study of high-net-worth women and men conducted by The Economist Intelligence Unit, sponsored by RBC Wealth Management.
+Just under half of baby boomers and one-third of millennials align their spending with causes they care about, according to a study of high-net-worth women and men conducted by The Economist Intelligence Unit, sponsored by RBC Wealth Management.
 And women are a force behind that trend.

 O’Leary says some women take a hard look at whether businesses are committed to the causes close to their hearts—such as sustainable practices, treating employees fairly or promoting women to leadership—before they decide to make a purchase.
-And thanks to a wealth of information online and via social media, today’s savvy consumers know when a company is only paying lip service to that cause.2 With little effort and time, they can tell which companies are good employers, give back to the communities in which they operate; and have practices in place that promote diversity and inclusion.
+And thanks to a wealth of information online and via social media, today’s savvy consumers know when a company is only paying lip service to that cause.2 With a little effort and time, they can tell which companies are good employers, give back to the communities in which they operate; and have practices in place that promote diversity and inclusion.
 “A company’s purpose must exist in practice, beyond its advertising messages, and it should be easy for consumers to see,” O’Leary says.

 Nonprofit SheEO helps women support women